Yuan Shikai coinage: Economics

-In 1915, the Shanghai Native Banker's Association, a prominent qianzhuang organization, ceased to recognize the Imperial silver dollars, and began to calculate foreign exchange rates using the Yuan Shikai dollar.
-Silver prices rose over the course of the First World War, and international exports declined.
-This led to a shortage of foreign silver coins (chiefly the Mexican peso), and the Yuan Shikai dollar quickly replaced it as the primary trade coin within China.
+In 1915, the Shanghai Native Banker's Association, a prominent qianzhuang (local banking organization), ceased to recognize the imperial silver dollars, and began to calculate foreign exchange rates using the Yuan Shikai dollar.
+Silver prices rose over the course of the First World War, and exports declined.
+This led to a shortage of foreign silver coins (chiefly the Mexican peso), and the Yuan Shikai dollar quickly replaced them as the primary trade coin within China.
 Traditional forms of currency such as tael and copper cash coinage declined due to the primacy of the coin.
 In 1924, a Bank of Shanghai investigation found that the Yuan Shikai dollar had emerged as the primary form of currency in 47 out of 48 cities studied; the sole exception was Japanese-occupied Dalian, where yen coins and Bank of Chōsen banknotes predominated.
 Banknotes exchangeable for Yuan Shikai dollars gained prominence as copper currency use declined.